Betty Hemings: Biography

 According to the oral history of her descendants, Betty was the daughter of a "White captain of an English trading vessel" and "a full-blooded African" mother, making Elizabeth a mulatto.
 In his memoir, Madison Hemings said the captain's surname was Hemings; the family tradition was that he had tried to buy Betty when he discovered his daughter had been born.
 Annette Gordon-Reed speculated that Elizabeth's mother's name was Parthenia, based on the wills of Francis Eppes IV and John Wayles.
 The place of her birth is uncertain (Hemings said it was Williamsburg), but by 1746 Betty was recorded as the property of Francis Eppes IV of the Bermuda Hundred plantation.

 Betty's grandson Madison Hemings related the family tradition that Betty was born into slavery as the property of "John Wales" (meaning he owned her mother.
 The family said Captain Hemings plotted to kidnap his daughter, but Wayles took measures against this.)
 Wayles may have sold Betty to Francis Eppes and later regained ownership of her when he married Eppes' daughter Martha as his first wife, or else Betty's grandson Madison may have confused some of the chronology.

 After John Wayles married Martha Eppes in 1746, her father Francis Eppes IV gave the couple Betty and her mother as part of his daughter's wedding settlement.
 He stipulated that Betty would always belong to Martha and her heirs (rather than being part of her husband's property).
-Betty was trained as a domestic servant at one of Wayles' plantations.
+Betty was trained as a domestic servant at one of Wayles's plantations.

-In the 1750s, Betty Hemings gave birth to the first four of her twelve children, whose father was a slave.
+In the 1750s, Betty Hemings gave birth to the first four of her twelve children, whose father was also enslaved.
 The children were: